Wicked Bible: Remaining copies

 The majority of the Wicked Bible's copies were immediately cancelled and destroyed, and the number of extant copies remaining today, which are considered highly valuable by collectors, is thought to be relatively low.
-One copy is in the collection of rare books in the New York Public Library and is very rarely made accessible; another can be seen in the Dunham Bible Museum in Houston, Texas, US.
-The British Library in London had a copy on display, opened to the misprinted commandment, in a free exhibition until September 2009.
-The Wicked Bible also appeared on display for a limited time at the Ink and Blood Exhibit in Gadsden, Alabama, from 15 August to 2 September 2009.
-A copy was also displayed until 18 June 2011 at the Cambridge University Library exhibition in England, for the 400th anniversary of the King James Version.
+One copy is in the collection of rare books in the New York Public Library and is very rarely made accessible; another can be seen in the Dunham Bible Museum in Houston, Texas.

+The British Library in London had a copy of the Wicked Bible on display, opened to the misprinted commandment, in a free exhibition until September 2009.

+In 2023, a researcher at the University of Canterbury identified a potential copy held at the National Central Library of Rome.
+This copy was digitised in 2013 and is available online on Google Books.

-There are sixteen known copies of the Wicked Bible today in the collections of museums and libraries in the British Isles, North America and Australasia:
+There are fifteen known copies of the Wicked Bible today in the collections of museums and libraries in Britain, North America and Australasia: